 "The timing of the storm couldn't be worse," said Chris Vaccaro, spokesman for the weather service headquarters in Silver Spring, Md.
 "We are seeing numerous threats as the storm is beginning to develop and intensify."

 Vaccaro said heavy rain and high winds would impact travel by air and road in the northeast and mid-Atlantic, and that the weather in that part of the country could have a ripple effect on airports with departing and originating flights elsewhere.

 The FedEx Express Memphis hub and flight operations center announced Tuesday night that they experienced substantial disruptions Monday night due to the winter storm moving across the U.S. Potential delays are possible for shipment deliveries across the U.S.

 (MORE: Drivers, Avoid These Cities)

-As of Monday night, Boreas was blamed for at least 14 total deaths in five states.
+As of Tuesday, Boreas was blamed for at least 14 total deaths in five states.
 Most of the fatalities were tied to traffic accidents.